othiym23/packard-model/README.md

 [![Build Status](https://travis-ci.org/othiym23/packard-models.svg)](https://travis-ci.org/othiym23/packard-models) [![Coverage Status](https://coveralls.io/repos/othiym23/packard-models/badge.svg?branch=master)](https://coveralls.io/r/othiym23/packard-models?branch=master)

-# @packard/models
+# @packard/model
-The models used by the packard audio file management suite.
-Model objects are for properties and business logic only; persistence logic lives in the DAOs, and workflows live in e.g. the packard scanner, cache, and CLI.
+The entity types used by the packard audio file management suite.
+Model objects are for properties and business logic only; persistence logic lives in the DAOs, and workflows live in the packard scanner, cache, and CLI.
 These should stay pretty simple.

 ## File
 `File` is meant to be used as a base for anything that lives on the file system and has filesystem metadata associated with it.